 Threat, vulnerability and risk are terms that are inherent to cybersecurity.
 But oftentimes, organizations get their meanings confused.
 It is crucial for infosec managers to understand the relationships between threats and vulnerabilities so they can effectively manage the impact of a data compromise and manage IT risk.

-Not only should operations expenditures lower over time, organizations will build customer confidence and potentially increase sales.
+Not only should operations expenditures lower over time, but organizations will also build customer confidence and potentially increase sales.
 This article explains the key differences between vulnerability vs. threat vs. risk within the context of IT security:

 • Threat is what an organization is defending itself against, e.g. a DoS attack.